This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-A visit to Isle of Man Goats, a farm that raises dairy, meat, and wool goats and that supplies artisan food on the Isle of Manoth meat & wool goats
+A visit to Isle of Man Goats, a goat farm that raises dairy, meat, and wool goats.
+They also supply artisan food items and wool on the Island.

-On my visit, one of the most fascinating things I learned is that aside from dogs, goats have the longest relationship with humans out of any other domestic animal.
+On my visit, one of the most fascinating things I learned is that aside from dogs, goats have the longest relationship with humans of any other domestic animal.
 Because of this, they’ve developed a special bond with people that makes them a valuable addition to farming but also friendly, relatively easy to handle, and playful.
-Nearly every animal on Clare and her partner Mike’s farm has a name (we’re talking about 160+ animals!) and each has its own personality and habits.
+Nearly every animal on Clare and her partner Mike’s farm has a name (160+ animals), and each has its own personality and habits.

-Though some of the Boer goats live at the farm too, most of them are located down the road in Kirk Michael.
+Though some of the Boer goats live at the farm, most are located down the road in Kirk Michael.
 Here they’re rotated through several fields so that there’s always a supply of fresh green grass and no one pasture is over-grazed.
-Boer goats hail from South Africa and are far stockier in build to the Angoras, making them ideal for meat production.
-I’ve never tried goat meat before but have put down my name on Clare’s waiting list for a cut.
-The demand on the island is so great that it’s likely that my order won’t be available until next year.
+Boer goats hail from South Africa and are far stockier in build than Angoras, making them ideal for meat production.
+I’ve never tried goat meat before but have put my name on Clare’s waiting list.
+The demand on the Island is so great that it’s likely that my order won’t be available until next year.

-Being only in their second year of production, this year the farm has seen many more new arrivals than last.
+Being only in its second year of production, the farm has seen many more new arrivals than last.
 In fact, the number of animals born is four times that of 2013!
-Many of the female animals will be kept on as breeding stock and all of the Angoras are kept for wool, but Boer boys are destined for the table.
+They’ll keep many of the females as breeding stock, and all of the Angoras for wool.
+The Boer boys are destined for the table, though.

-Being social and friendly they’ll also make great family pets but they are also known escape artists so proper fencing is required.
-Seeing Clare bonding with some of the Boers at the Kirk Michael pasture made also me realize how therapeutic having goats could be.
-All the cuddling and playful nuzzling shows just how much the goats love her and she them.
+Being social and friendly, they’ll make great family pets but are escape artists, so proper fencing is required.
+Seeing Clare bonding with some of the Boers at the Kirk Michael pasture also made me realize how therapeutic having goats could be.
+All the cuddling and playful nuzzling show just how much the goats love her, and she them.

-If you’d like to find out more please visit the Isle of Man Goats Facebook page, where you can ‘like’ and receive regular updates as well as message Clare directly.
+If you’d like to find out more, please visit the Isle of Man Goats Facebook page, where you can receive regular updates and message Clare directly.
 They’re also fine producers of free-range colored eggs and salad greens which are available direct to customers.
 Get in touch to discuss availability and prices.